OnurKerimoglu/sales_forecasting/README.md

 - For all models, a cyclic encoder was included in the transformer to account for the seasonality of the month feature

 ## Forecasting Pipeline
-For the forecasting, we need to
+For the forecasting, we need to:
 - create the feature table (X) for the next month.
 For this purpose:
     - shop_id, item_id, item_category_id: copied from the previous month
     - year, month: constructed for the month for which a forecast is needed: